liangcj/hds/README.md

 # Hazard discrimination summary

-R package for estimating the hazard discrimination summary (HDS)
+R package for estimating the hazard discrimination summary (HDS).

+To install, use `devtools::install_github("liangcj/hds")`